mikolajtr/dotnetlog/README.md

 Both `FileLogger` and `InMemoryLogger` are singletons - there is only one instance of logger for application.
 To get to instance, you have to use `Instance` property of logger.

+There is also `LoggingException` class.
+Use it to throw exceptions inside your own logging class or to handle with logging errors.

 Example of using log system with `FileLogger` is within Sample console app in this solution.
 Run it or check example below:
     using System;
     using DotNetLog;